vaishakhanil/WebsiteLookup/README.md

-# Host info scanner in Go
+# Website Lookup CLI in Go
 A simple Website Lookup CLI project created in Go to understand the concept of extracting command line arguments and using it for performing a simple network lookup#

 ## Running the netinfo CLI: